-Once you’ve made changes in your child’s diet and seen some improvements, now it’s time to customize your approach, optimizing the food your child eats to suit their unique needs.
+Once you’ve made changes in your child’s diet (or even your own) and seen some improvements, now it’s time to customize your approach, optimizing the food your child eats to suit their unique needs.
 There are many special or therapeutic diets; however, it can be confusing to know what to do next and which to choose.

-For 18 years, I’ve been helping children with autism and ADHD as a Certified Nutrition Consultant and published researcher.
+For 20 years, I’ve been helping children with autism and ADHD and their families as a Certified Nutrition Consultant and published researcher.
 I created Nourishing Hope to help children with autism and ADHD improve their health, learning, and behavior through improved diet and nutrition choices.
 Through my years in nutrition practice, I recognized that children respond differently to varied foods and diets.
-And because there is no “one-size-fits-all” diet, I developed the BioIndividual Nutrition® approach, a way of personalizing diet and nutrition to the child’s unique biochemistry and needs.
+And because there is no “one-size-fits-all” diet, I developed the BioIndividual Nutrition® approach, a way of personalizing diet and nutrition to the individual’s unique biochemistry and needs.

 And because BioIndividual Nutrition is addressing the underlying factors, it can help a child with autism or ADHD, or an adult with IBS or autoimmune challenges.

 The latest nutrition science shows that many children (and adults) with neurological conditions including ADHD and autism suffer reactions relating to food compounds such as: salicylates, phenols, histamine, oxalates, glutamate, and FODMAPS.